neelsmith/heidelberg/talk.md

 1. Architecture and workflow
 2. Application:
-    - the construction of the Venetus MS
+    - the construction of the Venetus A MS
     - identifying Aristarchan material